Iron ore futures plunge over 8% on lackluster demand outlook - Up News Info

 “The September delivery (of iron ore) remains wide contango,” analysts with SinoSteel Futures wrote in a report, noting that price for the deliverable product Super Special Fine has been recently lowered to 723 yuan ($111.88) per tonne.

-The September iron ore contract was traded around 880 yuan a tonne in morning session.
+The September iron ore contract was last traded at 880 yuan per tonne.

 Article content